Top 25 Growth Equity Firms

 The growth investing ecosystem

-While growth equity pioneers like General Atlantic, Summit Partners and TA Associates have long enjoyed leadership in this cateory, recently the growth investing asset class has seen an influx of new entrants.
+While growth equity pioneers like General Atlantic, Summit Partners and TA Associates have long enjoyed leadership in this category, recently the growth investing asset class has seen an influx of new entrants.

 Firms from seemingly every other category of asset management have started growth investing efforts: